 Target, Kohl's and home-shopping network QVC are among a half dozen retailers opening technology test labs in the San Francisco area to do things like improve their websites and create mobile shopping apps.
 They're setting up shop in modern spaces and competing for top Silicon Valley talent to replicate the creativity, culture and nimbleness of online startups.

 The goal is to stay on top of tech trends and better compete with online rivals like Amazon.com that attract shoppers with convenient ordering and cheap prices.
 The labs are a shift for retailers, which like many older industries, have been slow to adapt to rapidly changing technology.
-But retailers say the labs are essential to satisfy shoppers who more often are buying on their tablets, PCs and mobile devices.
+But retailers say the labs are essential to satisfy shoppers who more often are buying on their PCs, tablets and smartphones.

 "Consumers expect immediate gratification," says Lori Schafer, executive adviser at SAS Institute, which creates software for retailers.
 As a result, she says retailers need to develop technology in weeks, instead of months or years.